TABLE OF CONTENTS

 Closing a deal for a new customer is not the end of the sales funnel.
 At this point, they are still testing the waters with your logistics business.
 If unsatisfied with your services, they will take their business elsewhere.

 This is why it is crucial to manage and retain customers effectively.
-You need to earn their trust and loyalty, so they do business with you for a long time, therefore, increasing your sales.
-You have to try and meet your customers’ expectations every time and provide personalized services to set a good foundation for a strong relationship.
+You need to earn their trust and loyalty, so they do business with you for a long time.
+You have to aim to meet your customers’ expectations every time and provide personalized services to set a good foundation for a strong relationship.

 a.
 Lanes Won